 Least Restrictive Environment

 When faced with the challenge of selecting an appropriate placement for a child, parents and professionals need to understand the concept of "least restrictive environment" (LRE).
-IDEIA sets up procedural guidelines to ensure a free appropriate education in the least restrictive environment tailored to each child's individual needs.
+IDEIA sets up procedural guidelines to ensure a free appropriate education in the least restrictive environment tailored to the child's individual needs.

 Additionally, school safety concerns are addressed in IDEIA, and educational services cannot be withheld as a disciplinary remedy.
-While students with disabilities may be suspended for disciplinary concerns that would also apply to general education students, educational services must continue at all times, even when a student is expelled for behavior not associated with his disability.
+While students with disabilities may be suspended for disciplinary concerns that would also apply to general education students, educational services must continue at all times, even when a student is expelled for behavior not associated with his/her disability.

-For indepth information on legislation and legal issues, click here.
+For in-depth information on legislation and legal issues, click here.